yewshanooi/sodium/README.md

 OPENWEATHERMAP_API_KEY=
 ```
 5. Run the **deploy-commands.js** file to deploy application commands<br/>
-💡 *By default, application commands will only be deployed and deleted for a single guild.
-To deploy or delete application commands globally, check out the guides in the respective files.*
+💡 *Commands will only be deployed and deleted for a single guild.
+To deploy or delete commands globally, check out the guides in the respective files*
 ```
 node deploy-commands.js    |    node delete-commands.js
 ```